Azure/azure-docs-powershell.hu-HU/docs-conceptual/azurermps-6.13.0/uninstall-azurerm-ps.md

 }
 ```

-<span data-ttu-id="79cfa-114">A függvény használatához másolja és illessze be a kódot a PowerShell-munkamenetbe.</span><span class="sxs-lookup"><span data-stu-id="79cfa-114">To use this function, copy and paste the code into your PowerShell session.</span></span> <span data-ttu-id="79cfa-115">A következő példa bemutatja, hogyan futtatható a függvény az Azure PowerShell egy régebbi verziójának eltávolításához.</span><span class="sxs-lookup"><span data-stu-id="79cfa-115">The following example shows how to run the function to remove an older version of Azure PowerShell.</span></span>
+<span data-ttu-id="c4503-116">A függvény használatához másolja és illessze be a kódot a PowerShell-munkamenetbe.</span><span class="sxs-lookup"><span data-stu-id="c4503-116">To use this function, copy and paste the code into your PowerShell session.</span></span> <span data-ttu-id="c4503-117">A következő példa bemutatja, hogyan futtatható a függvény az Azure PowerShell egy régebbi verziójának eltávolításához.</span><span class="sxs-lookup"><span data-stu-id="c4503-117">The following example shows how to run the function to remove an older version of Azure PowerShell.</span></span>

 ```powershell-interactive
 Uninstall-AllModules -TargetModule AzureRM -Version 4.4.1 -Force
 ```

-<span data-ttu-id="79cfa-116">Miközben a szkript fut, megjeleníti az eltávolítás alatt álló egyes almodulok nevét és verzióját.</span><span class="sxs-lookup"><span data-stu-id="79cfa-116">As the script runs, it will display the name and version of each submodule that is being uninstalled.</span></span>
+<span data-ttu-id="c4503-118">Miközben a szkript fut, megjeleníti az eltávolítás alatt álló egyes almodulok nevét és verzióját.</span><span class="sxs-lookup"><span data-stu-id="c4503-118">As the script runs, it will display the name and version of each submodule that is being uninstalled.</span></span> <span data-ttu-id="c4503-119">Ha úgy szeretné futtatni a szkriptet, hogy az eltávolításuk nélkül tekinthesse meg a törlésre kijelölt elemeket, akkor használja a `-WhatIf` kapcsolót.</span><span class="sxs-lookup"><span data-stu-id="c4503-119">To run the script to only see what would be deleted, without removing it, use the `-WhatIf` option.</span></span>

 ```output
 Creating list of dependencies...